Bio-Medical-Robotics-BGU/Exploring-Perception-and-Action/README.md

 # Exploring-Perception-and-Action
-This repository contains all the data and code used in the manuscript titled "Can Information About Stiffness Perception be Inferred from Action Signals Using Models?", published in eNeuro.
+BGU-SPAD: Skin stretch Perception and Action Dataset and code This repository contains all the data and code used in the manuscript titled "Can Information About Stiffness Perception be Inferred from Action Signals Using Models?", published in eNeuro.